-Trump suggests car imports may be the next target for tariffs
+US car imports may be the next target for tariffs

-President Donald Trump is laying the groundwork for a new international trade battle -- this time over cars.
+President Donald Trump is laying the groundwork for a new global trade battle -- this time over cars.

 Commerce Secretary Wilbur Ross said late Wednesday that following a conversation with Trump, he is launching an investigation into whether automobile imports are hurting US national security.